tw3lveparsecs/azure-mcp-copilot-workshop/exercises/05-azure-monitor/README.md

 1. How does Azure MCP help with exploring Log Analytics workspaces compared to using Azure Portal?
 2. What are the basic components of a KQL query?
-3. How can you optimize KQL queries for better performance?
+3. How can you optimise KQL queries for better performance?

 ## Next Steps